Australia’s Parliament House—more than 25 years in the making!

 Acquiring territory for Canberra

-The Commonwealth Parliament passes the Seat of Government Acceptance Act 1909 and the New South Wales Parliament passes the Seat of Government Surrender Act 1909 enabling the Commonwealth to formally acquire the territory for the new capital from New South Wales.
-[16]
+This is ratified when the Commonwealth Parliament passes the Seat of Government Acceptance Act 1909 and the New South Wales Parliament passes the Seat of Government Surrender Act 1909 enabling the Commonwealth to formally acquire the territory for the new capital from New South Wales.[17]
+These Acts take effect on 1 January 1911.

-The Territory is known as the Federal Capital Territory until 1938, when it is renamed the Australian Capital Territory by amendment to the Seat of Government Act 1908.
+The Territory is known as the Federal Capital Territory until 1938, when it is renamed the Australian Capital Territory by the Seat of Government Acceptance Act 1938 (No 12 of 1938).

 1909